xlcnd/isbntools/isbntools/contrib/README.rst

   **NOTE**
-  For new metadata providers and new formatters use ``isbnlib``plugins.
+  For new metadata providers and new formatters use **isbnlib plugins**.